top of page

 Plowed parking lots still create liability when ice forms overnight.
 Black ice develops from freeze-thaw cycles.
 Light snow turns into compacted ice under foot traffic.
 Property owners get sued when people slip and fall on icy surfaces, even after snow removal happens.

-We've been providing commercial de-icing and salting in Fairhaven, Mattapoisett, Marion, New Bedford, and Dartmouth for 35 years.
+We've been providing commercial de-icing and salting in Fairhaven, Acushnet, Rochester, Mattapoisett, Marion, New Bedford, and Dartmouth for 35 years.
 We salt parking lots, walkways, sidewalks, entrances, and any area where ice can form.
 This happens after plowing, during light snow events, and on cold nights when ice formation is likely.

 Commercial properties in New Bedford's South End, downtown New Bedford, New Bedford Industrial Park, and throughout Fairhaven need reliable de-icing to prevent accidents.
 One slip and fall lawsuit costs more than years of professional salting service.